jotavare/net_practice/README.md

 </p>

 ## ABOUT
 This is a practical networking exercise aimed at exploring the fundamentals of networking.
-In this project, I will configure small-scale networks and delve into the world of TCP/IP addressing.
+In this project, I configured a small-scale network and delved into the world of TCP/IP addressing.
 The goal is to complete 10 levels, each designed to challenge and enhance my networking knowledge.

 <a href="https://github.com/jotavare/netpractice/blob/main/subject/en_subject_netpractice.pdf">Click here</a> for the subject of this project.